joeytwiddle/sexy_scroller.vim/README.md

 sexy_scroller.vim - Smooth animation of the cursor and the page whenever they move, with easing.
-By joeytwiddle, inspired by Terry Ma's smooth_scroll.vim (although there are many others)
+By joeytwiddle, inspired by Terry Ma's smooth_scroll.vim, one of many Ctrl-U/Ctrl-D scrollers.

 Usually when you scroll the buffer or motion to a different part of the document, Vim will jump there immediately.
 But with SexyScroller, Vim will